Hendrix College recognizes the importance of service,

-D. licensed counselor or therapist
+D. Licensed counselor or

 of Disability and Need for an Assistance Animal

 NOTE: Only Service Animals have access to non-residential College-owned facilities (except restricted areas).

 Emotional support and therapy animals are restricted to housing only.

 A student seeking the assistance of an

 assistance animal to use College facilities and services must provide verification

-Office that he or she has a qualifying disability and that the assistance
+to the OAS that he or she has a qualifying disability and that the assistance

 animal is needed for the use and enjoyment of the College facilities and